-Answer: This is tricky.
-Generally, the Lemon Law does not apply to used vehicles.
-But the Lemon Law does apply to a vehicle still “covered by a manufacturer’s express warranty at the time of purchase or lease,” if the problem is reported to the manufacturer or its authorized dealer within one year from the date of delivery to the original purchaser.
-Thus, the Lemon Law may apply to a “used” vehicle that meets these criteria.
+Answer: Generally, the Lemon Law does not apply to used vehicles.
+But the Lemon Law does apply to vehicles still “covered by a manufacturer’s express warranty at the time of purchase or lease.”
+The problem must be reported to the manufacturer or its authorized dealer within one year from the date it was delivered to the original buyer.
+If those criteria are met, the Lemon Law may apply to a “used” vehicle.

-- Purchases or leases a new motor vehicle for personal, family, or household use and not to sell or lease the new motor vehicle to another person;
+- You buy or lease a new vehicle for personal, family, or household use.
+You can’t sell or lease it to anyone else.

-- Is entitled to enforce the provisions of an express warranty pursuant to the terms of that warranty.
+- You enforce the provisions and follow the terms of the express warranty.

-A “person” under the Lemon Law is a natural person, a sole proprietorship, partnership, corporation, association, unit or agency of government, trust, estate, or other legal entity.
+- Under the Lemon Law a “person” means a natural person, a sole proprietorship, partnership, corporation, association, unit, or agency of government, trust, estate, or other legal entity.

-Question: Under the Lemon Law, do I have a right to return my vehicle within three days of purchase?
+Question: Can I return my vehicle within three days of purchase?

-The remedies provided by the Lemon Law, which include the right to return your vehicle and receive a refund of the purchase or lease price, are not triggered until the vehicle is subjected to a reasonable number of repairs—which will occur well beyond three days after your purchase.
+The Lemon Law does include a right to return the vehicle and receive a refund for the purchase or leased price.
+This only applies to vehicles that have had a reasonable number of repairs.
+These repairs must happen beyond three days after purchase.

 Question: What problems or defects does the Lemon Law cover?

-Answer: The Lemon Law covers any defect or condition that impairs the use or value of the new motor vehicle to the consumer or prevents the new motor vehicle from conforming to the manufacturer’s express warranty.
+Answer: It covers defects or conditions that impair the use or value of the new vehicle.
+It also covers defects or conditions that prevent the new vehicle from conforming to the manufacturer’s express warranty.

-Question: What is the first step to recovering under the Lemon Law?
+Question: What is the first step to recovery under the Lemon Law?

 Question: What is considered a reasonable number of repair attempts?

-Answer: It is presumed that a reasonable number of repair attempts have been taken if one of the following occurs:
+Answer: A reasonable number of repair attempts means one of the following has happened:

-(b) The vehicle is out of service because of repairs for a total of 30 or more days or parts of days during the term of the manufacturer’s express warranty, or within one year from the date of delivery to the original consumer, whichever comes first.
-This option does not require the same problem to be the cause of the days out of service.
+- The vehicle is out for repairs for 30 or more days during the warranty term.
+Or 30 or more days within one year from the date of delivery to the original buyer.
+Whichever comes first.
+This option does not require it to be the same problem causing the days out of service.

-Answer: You must give the manufacturer one last opportunity to repair the vehicle by giving the manufacturer written notice, by return receipt service, of the need to repair the vehicle.
-Notice can be given at any time after the third attempt to repair the same defect or condition or at any time after the vehicle has been out of service for at least 25 days in a repair facility.
+You can send the notice any time after the third repair attempt.
+Or any time after the vehicle has been out of service for at least 25 days at a repair facility.

-After receiving notice, the manufacturer must notify you as soon as reasonably possible of a reasonably accessible repair facility to take your vehicle to have it repaired.
-After delivery of the vehicle to the designated repair facility, the manufacturer has five business days to repair the vehicle.
-If the vehicle is not repaired within five business days, you may receive a comparable replacement vehicle or a refund of the purchase or lease price.
+Once the repair facility has the vehicle, they have five business days to repair it.
+If it is not repaired within five days, you may receive a comparable replacement vehicle.
+You may also receive a refund of the purchase or lease price.

-If a manufacturer has established or participates in an informal dispute settlement procedure, the Lemon Law does not apply to any consumer who has not first resorted to such procedure, if the procedure does all the following:
+If a manufacturer has or participates in an informal dispute settlement procedure, the Lemon Law will not apply unless you first follow their procedure.
+The procedure must:

-- Requires the manufacturer to begin the process of implementing any final settlement not more than 30 days after the settlement has been reached.
+- Require the manufacturer to begin the final settlement process no more than 30 days after the agreement was reached.

-Question: If the manufacturer offers a replacement vehicle, can I demand a refund instead?
+Question: If the manufacturer offers a replacement vehicle, can I have a refund instead?

 Question: What is considered the purchase or lease price for purposes of a refund under the Lemon Law?

-Further, the manufacturer must reimburse you for towing costs and reasonable costs for a comparable rental vehicle that were incurred as a direct result of the defect or condition.
+The manufacturer must pay towing costs and reasonable costs for a comparable rental vehicle.
+These costs must have come from the vehicle’s defect or condition.

-Question: What should I do to protect my rights under the Lemon Law?
+Question: How can I protect my rights under the Lemon Law?

 - Keep copies of all correspondence to and from the manufacturer and the dealer.

-- Keep copies of all work orders for repairs on the vehicle, including the date(s) the work was performed and the mileage on the vehicle at the time of the repair(s).
+- Keep copies of all work orders for repairs.
+Included the date(s) the work was performed.
+List the vehicle’s mileage at the time of the repair(s).

-- Follow all requirements of the warranty, including any requirement that the repairs must be done by an authorized dealer specified by the manufacturer.
+- Follow all requirements of the warranty.
+This includes any requirement that the repairs must be done by an authorized dealer picked by the manufacturer.

-Through its AUTO LINE program, the Better Business Bureau (BBB) has helped more than two million consumers find a solution to their vehicle problems since its inception in 1978.
-If your auto manufacturer participates in the BBB AUTO LINE program, the BBB can help you negotiate with the manufacturer and, if necessary, hold an arbitration hearing.
-If your manufacturer does not participate in the AUTO LINE program, the BBB will route your complaint to that manufacturer.
+Through its BBB AUTO LINE program, BBB National Programs has helped more than two million consumers find a solution to their vehicle problems since its inception in 1978.
+If your auto manufacturer participates in the BBB AUTO LINE program, dispute resolution specialists can help you negotiate with the manufacturer and, if necessary, hold an arbitration hearing.
+If your manufacturer does not participate in the program, BBB AUTO LINE will route your complaint to that manufacturer.